Skip to content

 biblio-glutton

 This service presents several advantages as compared to the CrossRef service. biblio-glutton can scale as required by adding more Elasticsearch nodes, allowing the processing of several PDF per second.
 The metadata provided by the service are richer: in addition to the CrossRef metadata, biblio-glutton also returns the PubMed and PubMed Central identifiers, ISTEX identifiers, PII, and the URL of the Open Access version of the full text following the Unpaywall dataset.
-Finally, the bibliographical reference matching is slighty more reliable.
+Finally, the bibliographical reference matching is slightly more reliable.

 Unfortunately, you need to install the service yourself, including loading and indexing the bibliographical resources, as documented here.
 Note that a docker container is available.